NLnetLabs/roto/docs/source/reference/language_reference.rst

 ---------

 The unit type is a special type written as ``()`` with only one value: ``()``.
-It is the type of expressions that do not have meaningful value to evaluate to.
+It is the type of expressions that do not have meaningful values to evaluate to.
 For functions, returning ``()`` is equivalent to returning nothing.

 .. _lang_never: